-- 4310.1.1.2 At the World Ski Championships the better rank from the Mogul Final Result List of the same venue, the FIS Points List and the Dual Moguls World Cup Standings shall be used. - 4310.1.1.3 At the Junior World Ski Championships and for all other competitions not part of a series, the FIS Points List alone shall be used. - In the case where series Standings as specified above are not available because of a lack of prior competition results, the FIS Points list shall be used instead. - In the above procedure, in all cases where the seeding ranks are to be derived from more than one source (Moguls results, Cup Standings etc.), lists must be constructed ranking only the competitors in the Draw List, so that the ranks from each list are directly comparable; competitors without points in a given list shall be assigned a numerical rank one greater (worse) than the number of competitors entered.
+- 4310.1.1.2 At the World Ski Championships and Olympic Winter Games, the best rank from the Dual Moguls World Cup Standings, the Moguls Final Result List of the same Championships/Games, and the FIS Points List shall be used. - In the above procedure, in all cases where the seeding ranks are to be derived from more than one source (Moguls results, Cup Standings etc.), lists must be constructed ranking only the competitors in the Draw List, so that the ranks from each list are directly comparable; competitors with DNF in the Moguls Final Results shall all receive a rank in that list equal to the number of competitors entered in the Dual Moguls Draw; those with DNS or DSQ in the Moguls Final Results and any without a rank in the applicable Cup Standings or FIS Points lists shall be assigned a numerical rank in the list one greater (worse) than the number of competitors in the Dual Moguls Draw.

-Ties shall be broken by first comparing the Moguls Final Result ranks, then if still tied the Cup Standings and, if still tied, the FIS Points List.
+Ties shall be broken by first comparing the Cup Standings, then if still tied the Moguls Final Result ranks and, if still tied, the FIS Points List.
 Any competitors still tied shall receive the same seeding rank but shall be assigned to the available start position by random draw.